 Benefit Two: Cost-Effective and Flexible

-Another benefit with a gift card is the ability to customize by printing the company logo and name on it, which makes it even more personal.
+Another benefit of a gift card is the ability to customize by printing the company logo and name on it, making it even more personal.

 Benefit Three: More Memorable As It Creates An Experience

 A cash award is just that- extra cash.
 It is more likely to be seen as compensation instead of recognition.

 Contrarily, gift cards assist in establishing a trophy value, which creates a lasting reminder of the achievement.

 For example, let us consider two employees getting the "Employee Of The Month" award.